PROJECT · TOK0 / FIELD COMPRESSION UNIT

 Performance

-tok0 is engineered to add overhead so small you don’t notice it.
+tok0 adds overhead small enough that you won’t feel it.
 Cold start under 5 ms, per-command compression under 1 ms, ~8 MB resident.
 CI gates every number on this page; a regression of >10% on any of them blocks the PR.

 Headline numbers